franciscolobo/KOMODO2/README.md

 - branch lengths proportional to divergence times (a chronogram)

-- no polytomies (if there are such cases, KOMODO2 will resolve star branches using [multi2di] method as implemented in [ape] package.
+- no polytomies (if there are such cases, CALANGO will resolve star branches using [multi2di] method as implemented in [ape] package.

 A tree in _newick_ format (however, with no branch lengths), would be: